anugrahjames-official/vscode-sync-extension/README.md

 This extension is no longer maintained as I coudn't figure it out and I found something else working fine.

-A VS Code extension that helps you sync your VS Code settings and extensions using GitHub Gists.
+A VS Code extension that helps you sync your VS Code settings and extensions using GitHub Gists..

 ## Features